juvi-coder/Fraudulent-_Medicare_Claimns/README.md

 **final_amount_recevied**
 [total_amount_claimed]-[Total_amount_recevied]
-This captures the total amount recevied by the medicare provider after the copayment and dedcutiable payed by the patient
+This captures the total amount received by the Medicare provider,by the patient copayment and deductible paid

 **excess_amount_claimed**
 [total_amount_claimed]-[total_amount_allowed]